oliverwilms/iris-for-money/README.md

 Create a POST request e.g. in Postman with raw data in JSON. e.g.

 ```
-{"Name":"Elon Mask","Title":"CEO","Company":"Tesla","Phone":"123-123-1233","DOB":"1982-01-19"}
+{"Nickname":"Income Tax"}
 ```

-Adjust the authorisation if needed - it is basic for container with default login and password for IRIR Community edition container
+Adjust the authorisation if needed - it is basic for container with default login and password for IRIS Community edition container

 and send the POST request to localhost:32768/riches/category/

-This will create a record in Sample.Person class of IRIS.
+This will create a record in Riches.Category class in IRIS.

 # Testing PUT request